 Most algorithms for combinatorial bandits use mathematical-optimisation tools in some way.
 However, current algorithms either have an excellent operational performance (but taking a decision takes a very long time: these algorithms include ESCB and OSSB) or have great computational properties (but the solutions they take can be arbitrarily worse than those played by the first algorithms, like Thompson sampling or CUCB).
 More precisely, the first kind of algorithm typically has an exponential computational complexity (with respect to the dimension of the problem, i.e. the number of components of a solution).

 Developing new advanced tools in the field of mathematical optimisation (solving nonlinear programs using budgeted linear problems), I reduce the bandit-problem complexity to polynomial in many useful cases, for two state-of-the-art algorithms (ESCB and OSSB).
 The result of this work is available as open-source software (under an MIT license).
 The techniques behind a polynomial-time implementation of ESCB have been presented at the SNAPP seminar and in an arXiv preprint.
+The ones for OSSB have been

 List of publications: